trvrbrdgs/Nikao_scores/README.md

 # nikao_scores
 The one stop shop for checking workouts and scores at Nikao.
-From 2019 to 2023.
+From 2019 to present day.

 ## Created Simple Webpage
 *Using JavaScript, HTML, CSS, and Google Suite*